What does a Case Aide do?

 How long does it take to become a Case Aide?

 The journey to becoming a Case Aide varies based on education and experience.
 Most Case Aides hold a high school diploma or equivalent.
 Some employers prefer candidates with a bachelor's degree in social work or a related field.
 This degree can take about four years to complete.
-In addition, gaining relevant experience through internships or entry-level positions can take another one to two years.
-This combination of education and experience helps prepare individuals for the responsibilities of a Case Aide.
+In addition, gaining experience through internships or entry-level positions can help prepare someone for a Case Aide role.

 Case Aide Job Description Sample